Pisti332/harmonicrainbow/README.md

   </a>

   <p align="center">
-  <h3>Do you need to extract data from images for your application or edit an image?
+  <h3>Do you need to extract data from images or edit an image?
 You are at the right place!
-HARMONICRAINBOW is an API offering numerous aspects of image analyzation.</h3>
+HARMONICRAINBOW is a full stack application offering numerous aspects of image analyzation and editing.</h3>
     <br />
     <a href="https://github.com/Pisti332/harmonicrainbow"><strong>Explore the docs »</strong></a>
     <br />